felipe-sanches/data_science/README.md

 </p>

 # Felipe Sanches

-<sub>*Aluno Pesquisador na UFBA - Universidade Federal da Bahia</sub>
-Computer student.
-Researcher in the areas of Free Software, Data Science, Protection of Personal Data (General Law for the Protection of Personal Data - LGPD and Marco Civil da Internet) and Administration of Linux Servers.
+Computer student at UFBA - Federal University of Bahia Researcher in the areas of Free Software, Data Science, Protection of Personal Data (General Law for the Protection of Personal Data - LGPD and Marco Civil da Internet) and Administration of Linux Servers.

 **Background in:** Free Software, Protection of Personal Data, Administração de Sistemas Linux.